ChenHe764/ChenHe764.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
+It is well recognized that the performance and convergence behavior of optimization algorithms depend critically on the underlying structure of the problem, such as convexity, error bounds, and subanalyticity.
+My research aims to identify and exploit the intrinsic structure of modern optimization problems, design algorithms that are tailored to these structures, and establish rigorous convergence guarantees.
+Beyond developing efficient algorithms, I am particularly interested in uncovering new principles, mechanisms, and analytical tools that deepen our understanding of optimization problems and the behavior of optimization methods.
 ## Bilevel Optimization
 - Set Smoothness Unlocks Clarke Hyper-stationarity in Bilevel Optimization [[arxiv]](http://arxiv.org/abs/2506.04587) <br> He Chen, Jiajin Li, Anthony Man-Cho So.<br>
 The 39th Annual Conference on Neural Information Processing Systems (**Neurips 2025, Spotlight**)